aimee-mcneil-melville/ToDo-Full-Stack/README.md

 ## Update the cart

-Now let's give the user an easier way of changing the quantities of an item in the cart.
-In this section, you'll create a new action creator, update and existing reducer function and a dispatch the new action from a new event handler in `<Cart>`.
+Now let's give the user an easier way of changing the quantities of items in the cart.
+In this section, you'll create a new action creator, update the existing reducer function and dispatch the new action from an event handler in `<Cart>`.
 You will also have to manage some component state to keep track of which items have had their quantities updated.

+As the user is updating the quantities of the items in their cart, you'll maintain those changes in the Cart's component state.
+When they click the _Update_ button, that's when you'll dispatch the `updateQuantities` action to update the Redux store.
+Do not dispatch any actions in the `onChange` event of the inputs.

+Before you continue to the next paragraph, consider what the component state needs to look like in order to keep track of the quantities of each cart item.
+Think through how you're going to update the state for individual item quantities in the `onChange` handler.
+You won't be able to use the `name` attribute from the input field, because that will be the same for each item.
+Remember that the `cart` is being passed in as a `prop`. **This is a really good opportunity for problem solving, so don't cheat yourself out of a chance for some quality learning.**

+// if you want a challenge, you could try to implement this feature from here.
+If you'd like a little more guidance, see below...

 Create an action creator for an `UPDATE_QUANTITIES` action that looks similar to this: